stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

   --output-dir worker
 ```

 `ahc-link` will generate some files inside a  directory called `worker`.
-For our CFW, we’re only interested in the JavaScript file (`fact.js`) and the WebAssembly module (`fact.wasm`).
-Now, it’s time to submit both of them to CFW.
+For our Workers, we’re only interested in the JavaScript file (`fact.js`) and the WebAssembly module (`fact.wasm`).
+Now, it’s time to submit both of them to Workers.
 We can do this with the provided REST API.

 Make sure you have an account id (`$CF_ACCOUNT_ID`), a name for your script (`$SCRIPT_NAME`), and an API Token (`$CF_API_TOKEN`):